themichaeltsang/DashboardTeleoperation/README.md

 -------
 * Download root of this Dashboard Telemetry repository
 * [Learn how to customize DashBoard firmware](https://github.com/DashRobotics/dashboard-v1.0-firmware/tree/master/arduino%20files)
-* Replace DashBot.cpp and DashBot.h with the files provided in this repository in the folder custom_dashboard_firmware
+* Replace DashBot.cpp and DashBot.h with the files provided in this repository's folder: custom_dashboard_firmware

 __Dependencies__